mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

    gcp: {
       email: String,
-      privateKey: String or byte[], // May be passed as a base64 encoded string.
+      privateKey: byte[] or String, // May be passed as a base64 encoded string.
       endpoint: Optional<String> // Defaults to oauth2.googleapis.com
    }

    local: {
-      key: byte[96] // The master key used to encrypt/decrypt data keys.
+      key: byte[96] or String // The master key used to encrypt/decrypt data keys.
+May be passed as a base64 encoded string.
    }

 See `Why are extraOptions and kmsProviders maps?`_